 Q: If a student is injured and cannot use the stairs, what accommodations are available?

-A: A physician’s order is required for use of the elevator.
-The student should bring the physician’s note to Health Services.
-The student will be issued a “Leave Early Pass”, which will allow the student to leave class five minutes early to provide the extra time needed to ride the elevator and avoid crowded hallways.
+A: The student should bring the physician’s note to Health Services.
+The student will be issued a “Leave Early Pass”, which will allow the student to leave class three to five minutes early.

 Q: If a student becomes ill or injured during the school day, what does he do?